andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 ## Purpose

-The purpose of this data mining project is to determine, given a dataset which tracks the movement of bitcoin over a period of time spanning close to a year a and half, whether it is possible to accurately predict the weighted price of bitcoin on an hourly basis.
+The purpose of this data mining project is to determine, given a dataset tracking the movement of bitcoin over a period of time spanning close to a year a and half, whether it is possible to accurately predict the weighted price of Bitcoin (BTC) on an hourly basis.
-The prediction will be performed by developing three data mining models over the dataset and evaluating their performance by looking at regression metrics.
-Long Short-Term Memory recurrent neural network (LSTM), Linear Regression (LR) and Support Vector Regression models have been developed and evaluated in this project.
+By developing three data mining models over the dataset and evaluating their performance by looking at regression metrics, predictions are found and their results can be compared.
+The three models that have been developed and evaluated in this project are a Long Short-Term Memory recurrent neural network (LSTM), a Linear Regression (LR) and a Support Vector Regression model.

 ## Data